-- Social marketing campaigns: recent AVP campaigns include 'Speak Up', encouraging members of the community to report homophobic and transphobic violence, and street and cyber safety.
-A new campaign focussing on addressing homophobia and transphobia will be developed in 2014/15. - Safe Place Program: this began as a gay and lesbian community response led by GLRL to street based homophobic violence.
-Recently, the AVP has been reshaped to most effectively support the LGBTI community as the landscape of homophobic and transphobic violence changes.
+- Social marketing campaigns: recent campaigns have included 'Speak Up', encouraging members of the community to report homophobic and transphobic violence, and street and cyber safety.
+The 'Stand Up' campaign was an innovative campaign focused on bystander intervention as a method of addressing domestic and family violence. - Safe Place Program: this began as a gay and lesbian community response led by GLRL to street based homophobic violence.
+Recently, this has been reshaped to most effectively support the LGBTI community as the landscape of homophobic and transphobic violence changes.
 Safe Places include friendly and safe shops, cafés, businesses and other locations that are welcoming, supportive and actively engaged with LGBTI communities across the state.
-This program builds the capacity of mainstream service providers and local businesses around inclusiveness and diversity.
+This program builds the capacity of mainstream service providers and local businesses around inclusiveness and diversity. - Community Safety Ambassador (CSA) volunteer program: CSAs are active, known and trusted representatives of LGBTI community networks and are selected and trained to operate as ambassadors who share community safety messages within their diverse networks.

-Community Safety Ambassador (CSA) volunteer program: CSAs are active, known and trusted representatives of LGBTI community networks and are selected and trained to operate as ambassadors who share community safety messages of the AVP within their diverse networks.
-Fair Play: was originally known as Project Blue which was launched in 2009 by Sydney Gay and Lesbian Mardi Gras (SGLMG), ACON, ICLC and the NSW Gay and Lesbian Rights Lobby.
+- Fair Play: was originally known as Project Blue which was launched in 2009 by Sydney Gay and Lesbian Mardi Gras (SGLMG), ACON, ICLC and the NSW Gay and Lesbian Rights Lobby.
 This work was redesigned, rebranded and relaunched in 2013 and remains an initiative to inform, support and educate members of the LGBTIQ community on health, safety and rights issues when attending Mardi Gras events, particularly where police drug operations occur.
-This is an initiative of ICLC in partnership with ACON and SGLMG.
+This is an initiative of ICLC in partnership with ACON and SGLMG. - Working groups and interagencies: these are key to this work and include important partners such as the NSW Police